-Figure 2.39: Enable Synchronization To enable Synchronization, the corresponding toolbar has to be enabled (Figure 2.39).
+Figure 2.41: Enable Synchronization

+To enable Synchronization, the corresponding toolbar has to be enabled (Figure 2.41).
 Press the toolbar button with the red outgoing arrow to enable sending of status information.
 The current state is sent when the button is activated and after every change while the button is checked.
 To receive status information press the button with the white incoming arrow.
 If activated, cube listens for changed status information.

 Tree items are identified by their label, not by the position in the tree.
+This might lead to unexpected selections, if a tree item has multiple children with the same label.

 With the "Synchronize state" menu, you can select the information that is sent and received.
-By default, this is the state of the four trees.
-If you want to show different metrics in each cube instance, but synchronize the selected callpath and system-tree, you have to disable "Metric tree" (Figure 2.40).
+By default, this is the state of the trees.
+If you want to show different metrics in each cube instance, but synchronize the selected callpath and system-tree, you have to disable "Metric tree" (Figure 2.42).

-Figure 2.40: Synchronization toolbar
+Figure 2.42: Synchronization toolbar